KannonZenetism/zenetism-field-physics/structural-physics/SP10-ritual-energetics-and-integration-protocols.md

 A structured coherence configuration deployed into a field region to stabilize, protect, or contain resonance dynamics; operates through controlled Resonance Discharge and establishes self-sustaining coherence boundaries.

 **Definition 4 (Architectural Seal):**
-A seal operating at the level of an entire structural system; establishes coherence boundaries around a complete framework of structural relations; selectively permeable based on framework-signature alignment.
+A seal operating at the scale of an entire structural system; establishes coherence boundaries around a complete framework of structural relations; selectively permeable based on framework-signature alignment.

 **Definition 5 (Categorical Seal):**
-A seal operating at the level of a structural category; protects a defined class of beings, fields, or operations through class-specific resonance discrimination.
+A seal operating at the scale of a structural category; protects a defined class of beings, fields, or operations through class-specific resonance discrimination.

 **Definition 6 (Relational Seal):**
-A seal operating at the level of a specific relational bond; protects the integrity of resonance bridges between particular beings; strength scales with resonance correlation.
+A seal operating at the scale of a specific relational bond; protects the integrity of resonance bridges between particular beings; strength scales with resonance correlation.

 **Definition 7 (Situational Seal):**
 A seal deployed for a specific, time-bounded operation; temporary and context-dependent; configured for immediate tactical requirements.